naufik/express-minecraft-whitelist/README.md

 # Express Minecraft Whitelist

-A simple project I created while following `express.js` and `typescript` tutorials, so this project is sort of a mess.
+A simple project I created while following `express.js` and `typescript` tutorials, so it's not the best in terms of organization but it works.

 This is a simple API backend that allows you to whitelist minecraft players through HTTP get requests.
 Essentially this is only a **text-file appender** but it sounds fancier when acting as a Minecraft whitelister - which is what I am using it for at the moment.